-That’s right, currently, Bored Apes are the most popular collection of NFTs by volume, with celebrities like Tom Brady, Shaquille O’Neal and Eminem paying the equivalent of hundreds of thousands of dollars in ETH (Ethereum) for the right to “own” a particular monkey image.
+That’s right.
+Bored Apes are the most popular collection of NFTs by volume, with celebrities like Tom Brady, Shaquille O’Neal, and Eminem paying the equivalent of hundreds of thousands of dollars in ETH (Ethereum) for the right to “own” a particular monkey image.

 For example, Madonna’s Bored Ape #4988 was purchased for 180 ETH, costing her over $500,000.
 Madonna currently uses her Bored Ape #4988 as her profile picture on Twitter.

 What it is, literally, is a collection of 10,000 unique Bored Ape NFTs— digital art images living on the Ethereum blockchain… pictures of different monkeys.
-(Think of your kid’s Pikachu card collection that they take to school and swap with the aim of getting the rarest one in their grubby paws.
+(Think of your kid’s Pikachu card collection they take to school and swap to get the rarest one in their grubby paws.
 Or, if you’re a bit older – a baseball card collection)

-What makes Bored Apes a little less boring, is that your Bored Ape doubles as your Yacht Club membership card and grants access to members-only benefits, the first of which is access to THE BATHROOM, a collaborative graffiti board.
-Future areas and perks can be unlocked by the community through roadmap activation.
+What makes Bored Apes a little less boring is that your Bored Ape doubles as your Yacht Club membership card and grants access to members-only benefits, the first of which is access to THE BATHROOM, a collaborative graffiti board.
+The community can unlock future areas and perks through roadmap activation.

 What exactly is an NFT?

-- NFT refers to a digital token used to guarantee ownership of a specific asset.
+- NFT refers to a digital token that guarantees ownership of a specific asset.
 The asset in question could be anything, although most NFT trading volume corresponds to digital art, music, and blockchain gaming items.

-- NFTs are hosted on the blockchain, which is the decentralized network behind many cryptocurrencies.
+- NFTs are hosted on the blockchain, the decentralized network behind many cryptocurrencies.
 Because of its unique cryptographic nature, these tokens that exist on a blockchain cannot be replicated.